Herbal tea: Which is the brew for you?

 To aid weight loss

-There’s plenty of proof that green tea is helpful in warding off illness and disease.
+There’s plenty of proof that green tea is helpful in warding off illness and disease so buying green tea can be an investment with plenty of health benefits.
 Last year scientists at the Institute of Food Research in Norwich suggested that beneficial polyphenols in green tea act on a key signalling molecule that helps to reduce the risk of chronic diseases.
-Other evidence suggests that 600 to 900mg a day of the polyphenols in green tea (about three cups a day) is helpful in the prevention of diabetes, cardiovascular disease and in aiding weight loss.
-However, it seems that links with green tea and cancer prevention have been overplayed — a review found the evidence to be “highly contradictory”.
+Other evidence suggests that 600 to 900mg a day of the polyphenols in green tea (about three cups a day) is helpful in the prevention of diabetes, cardiovascular disease and in aiding weight loss, something that many people would look to the Leanbean weight loss supplements, or similar products, to help with.
+However, it seems that links with green tea and cancer prevention have been overplayed – a review found the evidence to be “highly contradictory”.

 To help with digestion and ease PMT